The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |List value: minivans||List value: sedans|

-Nearly $8,000 separates the list price of the most expensive van (Toyota Sienna) from the most expensive sedan (Nissan Altima).
-Between the cheapest sedan (Chevy Cruze) and cheapest van (Dodge Grand Caravan), there’s a gap of nearly $10,000.
+A difference of over $7,000 separates the list price of the most expensive minivan (Toyota Sienna) from the most expensive sedan (Toyota Camry).
+Between the cheapest sedan (Honda Civic) and cheapest minivan (Dodge Grand Caravan), there’s a gap of over $7,000.
 Vans and sedans serve vastly different purposes aside from simple transportation.
 If you’re on the fence about which vehicle is right for you, the price of purchase could be a deciding factor.

-Unlike the cost of buying a van, the cost to insure a minivan isn’t that different from the cost of insuring a sedan.
-While there will be considerable difference between individual car insurance companies' costs — and on a model-by-model basis — the average cost of insurance for a minivan is only $6 more expensive per year than the cost to insure a sedan.
+Unlike the cost of buying a van, the cost to insure a minivan is actually a bit cheaper than the cost of insuring a sedan.
+While there will be considerable difference between individual car insurance companies' costs — and on a model-by-model basis — the average cost of insurance for a minivan is actually $122 less expensive per year than the cost to insure a sedan.

 Average auto insurance premiums for sedans and minivans